vickymhs/CSC510_Project_LectureAid/README.md

 - [Microsoft Visual C++ Build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 # Setup

 - run `pip install -r requirements.txt`
   - this installs all of the required python libraries
+- run `pip install .`
+  - this installs the project as a python package

 # How to run

-User uploads the lecture pdf through the terminal menu, Lecture Aid process the pdf and provides relevant results in questions and answers format through a browser window.
+User uploads the lecture pdf through the terminal menu, LectureAid process the pdf and provides relevant results in questions and answers format through a browser window.

 - Step 1: User Terminal Menu: (`python code/user_cli.py`)